 What does forgiveness mean to you?

 When you were a child, were you told to forgive and forget?
-Did you think this meant your feelings weren’t important, that you should forget about what happened?
-Did it seem like this was minimising or trivialising the action that hurt you?
-You might have interpreted that to mean your feelings about the person or action didn’t matter, or that you didn’t matter.
+And were you ordered to say sorry, even if you didn’t want to.
+I heard those phrases.
+As children, we can interpret this to mean that our feelings aren’t important and that we should forget about what happened.
+It minimises or trivialised the action that hurt us.
+We might have interpreted this message to mean our feelings about the person or action didn’t matter, or that we didn’t matter.

 Some see forgiveness as sending the message that the offending action was okay or ‘what you did is alright with me’.

 Dictionary definitions describe forgiveness as the act of forgiving, meaning to cease to blame someone or something, grant pardon for a wrongdoing, to free from penalty, or to cease to feel resentment against someone or something on account of a wrong committed.

 Psychiatrist, Dr Judith Orloff describes forgiveness as the act of compassionately releasing the desire to punish someone or yourself for an offence.
 Others have described forgiveness as letting go of the pain that someone has caused you or that you have caused yourself.

 To me, forgiveness is not about overlooking or disregarding the person or action nor saying ‘what you did is okay with me’.
 I consider forgiveness to mean releasing the pain and resentment about the situation and releasing the need to punish.
 It is about releasing our attachment to the situation or to its meaning.
 Anger, resentment, the need to seek revenge or punishment are all strings that bind us to the action or person who hurt us.
 Forgiveness allows us to release the strings that have connected us to the event or person.
 When we cut these strings, we are free.